 For mitigation calculations, Average Annual Habitat Units (AAHUs) were calculated for the conversion of agricultural land to BLH over a 54-year project life.
 This calculation assumed four years of project construction, and ten years for the reforested areas to obtain full, functional value for spawning and rearing of fishes (Table 3).
 This analysis resulted in 0.71 AAHU gained per acre of reforested agriculture land.
 Reforestation acres to offset impacts were higher for spawning than rearing.

 Alternative 2 resulted in 3201 acres of reforested habitat to offset impacts, whereas Alternative 3 resulted in 3088 acres (Table 3).
 Selection of sites for reforestation should ensure that lands are flooded at depths of least 1-ft over an 8-day period during part of the spawning season.

 Table 1.
-EnviroFish Summary of Average Daily Flooded Acres for each reach by land cover, alternative, and life stage during March-June based on the period of record from 1978 - 2020.
+EnviroFish Summary of Average Daily Flooded Acres for each reach by landcover, alternative, and life stage during March-June - 2024 Study.